 - The certificate Common Name contains or resembles a famous brand name connected to financial transactions, for instance, PayPal.
 Such websites are to undergo a thorough check since such domains might be used for phishing purposes.

 - The domain submitted for the certificate includes the country banned by the Certificate Authority.
-For example, if your domain contains “iran” in it, even if your website has nothing to do with Iran, the certificate will be most likely rejected by the COMODO CA.
+For example, if your domain contains “iran” in it, even if your website has nothing to do with Iran, the certificate will be most likely rejected by the COMODO CA (now Sectigo CA).